What Are The Best Specialty Coffee Roasters in Seattle?

 Caffe Ladro, which means Coffee Thief in Italian, is a roastery and cafe chain based in Seattle.
 Founded in 1994, Caffe Ladro is one of Seattle’s oldest specialty coffee roasters.

-They opened their first location right next door to Starbucks, with the full intention (being true to their name) of whisking their patrons away.
-Thanks to Ladro’s excellent coffee and friendly atmosphere they were successful, and today Caffe Ladro is a Seattle coffee institution, with 16 locations in and around the city.
+They opened their first location next to Starbucks, aiming to whisk patrons away.
+Thanks to Ladro’s great coffee and friendly vibe, they succeeded, and today Caffe Ladro is a Seattle coffee institution with 16 locations in the area.

 Sustainability and responsibility have always been important to Caffe Ladro.
 In 2000, they were the largest US coffee chain serving only Fair Trade coffee.

-In 2011 they started roasting their own coffee, and 70% of their imports are sourced directly from producers whom owner Jack Kelly has met personally.
+In 2011, they began roasting their own coffee, and owner Jack Kelly personally met with producers to source 70% of their imports directly.
 Thus they ensure not only the quality of their coffee, but also its positive impact on coffee farmers and their communities.

 Espresso Vivace

 Founded in 1988, Espresso Vivace is one of the longest-running specialty coffee roasters in the country.
-However, it didn’t start as a coffee roasters, but as a coffee cart, opened by engineer David Schomer and his wife Geneva Sullivan, a mainframe technician.
+However, it didn’t start as a coffee roaster; it began as a coffee cart opened by engineer David Schomer and his wife, Geneva Sullivan, a mainframe technician.

 The two then opened a coffee stand, and subsequently a roastery and flagship cafe, at 532 Broadway Ave E. Today, they operate three locations around Seattle.

 In 1996, he published Espresso Coffee, which is considered a coffee bible.
-While he and Sullivan divorced in 2008, they are still partners in business, with her managing the finance and operations side of the company.
+Although he and Sullivan divorced in 2008, they remain business partners, with her managing the finance and operations.

 Espresso Vivace’s roasting, which takes place on-site, has been in the Northern Italian style – a medium roast – since 1992.
 They serve rich and flavorful espresso drinks (no drip coffee), made in a classical style, with meticulously hand-roasted beans.